Land Forces of the Democratic Republic of the Congo: Foreign assistance

 A number of outside donor countries are also carrying out separate training programmes for various parts of the Forces du Terrestres (Land Forces).
 The People's Republic of China has trained Congolese troops at Kamina in Katanga from at least 2004 to 2009, and the Belgian government is training at least one 'rapid reaction' battalion.
 Between 2008 and 2017, the formation of the 31st Rapid Reaction Brigade was completed with Belgian assistance.
-Belgium's Chief of Defense, Michel Hofman, announced in 2022 that Belgium will continue assisting the unit.
+Belgium's Chief of Defense, Admiral Michel Hofman, announced in 2022 that Belgium will continue assisting the unit.
 It received training from the Belgian Special Operations Regiment in 2022, and the European Union has provided it with €20 million of equipment in 2023.
 The EU announced in 2024 that it will spend €29.5 million on the brigade between 2023 and 2027.

 When Kabila visited U.S. President George W. Bush in Washington D.C., he also asked the U.S. Government to train a battalion, and as a result, a private contractor, Protection Strategies Incorporated, started training a FARDC light infantry battalion at Camp Base, Kisangani, in February 2010.
 The unit of 750 Congolese soldiers would become known as the 391st Commando Battalion.
 The company was supervised by U.S. Special Operations Command Africa.
 The battalion was trained in small unit tactics, communications, medical care, and food production to sustain itself.

-However, in 2013, during the M23 rebel advance in eastern Congo, several members of the 391st Commando Battalion were found to have committed mass rape against civilian women fleeing from the warzone, and other atrocities.
+However, in 2013, during the M23 rebel advance in eastern Congo, several members of the 391st Commando Battalion were found to have committed mass rape against women fleeing from the warzone, and other atrocities.